-If you’re owed money, it can be highly frustrating with the potential to push you or your business into financial difficulties.
+If you’re owed money, it can be highly frustrating with the potential to push you into financial difficulties.
 Chasing debts can take a lot of time and energy, with no guarantee of a positive outcome, so it is usually both easier and more effective to seek specialist help.

 Our expert debt recovery lawyers provide a practical, cost-effective service to both individuals and businesses in Bristol and South Gloucestershire.
 We have proven experience of recovering debts for a range of clients, with tried and tested processes in place to efficiently secure payment under even the most challenging circumstances.

 We offer all new clients an initial meeting at a discounted rate with one of our legal specialists in debt recovery.
 This allows us to discuss the merits of your case and provide advice and guidance on how we can help you get the money you are owed.

 Rather than spending your time chasing repayment, our debt solicitors will make collecting what is due to you a priority.
 Our aim is simple: to recover your money swiftly and efficiently.

 Speak to our debt recovery lawyers in Bristol

 There are three main stages in the debt collection process:

 - Pre-action letter to the debtor, outlining the amount owed – often this is enough to secure repayment without further action needed

 - Court proceedings for the amount owed, including interest on the original sum and compensation for late payment

 - Enforcement of the court’s decision – this may involve bailiff action, a Charging Order or Third Party Debt Order